gbmhunter/blog/content/pages/programming/languages/c/assertions-assert/_index.md

-{{< figure src="/images/2013/06/screenshot-of-compiler-error-disallowing-assert-side-effects.png" width="736px" caption="A screenshot of the C compiler throwing an error when an assignment is attempted within the parameter passed to an assert()." caption-position="bottom" >}}
+{{< figure src="/images/2013/06/screenshot-of-compiler-error-disallowing-assert-side-effects.png" width="736px" caption="A screenshot of the C compiler throwing an error when an assignment is attempted within the parameter passed to an assert()."  >}}